Fooditech

 Food loss along the food chain

-USDA’s Economic Research Service (ERS) defines food loss as the edible amount of food, postharvest, that is available for human consumption but is not consumed for any reason.
-It includes cooking loss and natural shrinkage (for example, moisture loss), loss from mold, pests, or inadequate climate control.
+The Economic Research Service (ERS) of the USDA defines food loss as the amount of edible food that is available for human consumption post-harvest, but is not consumed due to various reasons.
+This includes cooking loss, natural shrinkage caused by moisture loss, as well as loss due to mold, pests, or inadequate climate control.

 Why should we care